 - The light connected to the hysteroscope will help the doctor see inside the uterus and into the openings of the fallopian tubes and uterine cavity.

 - It will be determined whether or not surgery is required.
 If it is, then small instruments are inserted through the hysteroscope to do so.

 On occasion, a laparoscope may also be used in order to provide a view of the outside of the uterus.
 In order to see properly in this case, a gas is put into the abdomen, which will expand and allow the physician to see the organs better.
 Once the procedure is finished, most of this gas will be removed.

 At the end of the day, the most important factor in all of this is that the people diagnosing and performing the hysteroscopy are people you feel comfortable trusting.
 If this is the case, they would not recommend the procedure if they did not believe that it was going to inform them in a way that will bring them closer to understanding your current state of health.
-If you have any more questions about hysteroscopy and whether or not it is the best next step for you, please reach out to us, we are here to help.
+If you have any more questions about hysteroscopy for infertility and whether or not it is the best next step for you, please reach out to us, we are here to help.